 - 1 teaspoon apple cider vinegar

 - 1½ cups sugar (use a bit more if you like your cake sweeter.
-Taste the batter and add more if you want to)
+Taste the batter and add more if you want to.
+You can also use maple syrup instead of sugar.)

 - 2 teaspoon pure vanilla extract